 Students who are absent from school are required to bring a written excuse the next day that the student is back in school.
 Notes must be brought to the front office upon returning to school.
-Students who have an excused absence will have five days upon their return to school to make up work.
+Students are solely responsible for getting the makeup work form the teacher and completing the work within one week after returning from school.
+For extended illnesses, additional time may be allowed.
+Appointments for doctors and dentists are excused absences and are to be classified under the "sickness" category of the attendance policy.
+Students are allowed to makeup all work during an excused absence.
+This also includes suspensions.
 It is the student's responsibility to set up dates and times for makeup work to be done.
-Teachers maintain assignments on their teacher pages located on the school website.
-Most teachers are also available through email daily.
 In the event of an unexcused absence, teachers may or may not allow students to make up work.
-This is strictly at the teachers' discretion.
+This is strictly at the teacher's discretion.